Chittawat/MIPS-Architecture-Modelling/README.md

 Developed a MIPS Architecture based CPU model which received the instruction from file and process the command based on MIPS ISA.
 The model was implemented using C++ with Object Orientated Programming methodology.

 ## Usage
-1. Enter the Binary Encoding represented in command list into sample.txt
+1. Enter the Binary Instruction Set or Assembly represented in command list into sample.txt
 2. Run the program
 3. The program print the result of the command according to MIPS Architecture ISA
 ## Command List